What SilverDrill is:

 Each prop belongs to one cast member.

-on when you use the keystroke.
-To begin with a prop, choose the prop
+when you use the keystroke.
+To begin with a prop, choose the prop while sitting

 [ Rotate selected cast 5 degrees clockwise